Funny Car: First Funny Cars (1964–1965)

 Three months after the Chargers' debut, the factory-backed Sachs and Sons 1964 Mercury Comet, powered by a supercharged 427 wedge engine, made its debut, at the 1964 Nationals in Indianapolis.
 Driven by Jack Chrisman, and entered in B/FD, the Comet created a sensation.
 When Chrisman's Comet first ran in Indy, the Charger program had been waylaid by financial issues and parts shortages.
 Their final race appearance was at a Greer, South Carolina, dragstrip, in July 1964.
 Nix, disappointed, went back to TG/D. Chrisman's Comet was placed in the B/Fuel Dragster class at Indianapolis; he was defeated in eliminations, but not before recording a pass of 10.25 seconds at 156.31 mph mph.

 The success of these cars inspired other racers to give up class racing for supercharged exhibition cars, led by "Arnie Farmer" Beswick and his Pontiac GTO, Gary Dyer's hemi Dodge A/FX (financed by Norm Krause, "Mister Norm").

-Funny cars proved enormously popular, with cars driven by Chrisman and Beswick setting track records all over the U.S. The first wave of funny car development ended around 1965, when bracket racer Jim Liberman and crew chief Lew Arrington made a deal with Pontiac to supply rare hemis (remnants of Mickey Thompson's gas dragster program).
+Funny Cars proved enormously popular, with cars driven by Chrisman and Beswick setting track records all over the U.S. The first wave of Funny Car development ended around 1965, when bracket racer Jim Liberman and crew chief Lew Arrington made a deal with Pontiac to supply rare hemis (remnants of Mickey Thompson's gas dragster program).
 (The duo later switched to Chrysler powerplants.)
 Two of the Dodge trio would return in 1965 as the Guzler Chargers team, powered by supercharged, nitro-fuelled hemis, with direct drive; both crashed the same year.
-The popularity of funny car grew that year, with January's AHRA Winternationals seeing seven entrants: the Ramchargers, ”Dandy Dick” Landy, and Bud Faubel, in Dodges; and Butch Leal, Sox & Martin, the Golden Commandos, and Lee Smith in Plymouths.
+The popularity of Funny Car grew that year, with January's AHRA Winternationals seeing seven entrants: the Ramchargers, "Dandy Dick" Landy, and Bud Faubel, in Dodges; and Butch Leal, Sox & Martin, the Golden Commandos, and Lee Smith in Plymouths.
 By June, the number was over a dozen, including factory Mustangs and Cyclones with 427 "cammers".
+A dedicated Funny Car class was tried by NHRA at one 1966 national event, and at two in 1968, before Funny Car Eliminator was created in 1969.